 If you’d like to print your program on your own or using a local printing service, click “Enable PDF” in the upper right-hand corner of the edit area.
 For a one-time $70 license fee, you get unlimited downloads of a printable PDF version of your program.
 No additional payment is required if you generate new PDFs after making edits.

-Pro tip: If you pay the PDF license fee and then choose to use our professional printing services, you will receive a credit for the PDF fee towards the cost of your print job.
-Many of our customers purchase a PDF license so that they can print proofreading copies prior to submitting print orders.
+Pro tip: If you pay the PDF license fee and then choose to use our professional printing services, you will receive a $70 credit that can be applied towards the cost of your print job.
+Many of our customers purchase a PDF license so that they can print proofreading copies prior to submitting print orders, or for more open-ended digital distribution.

 Ready to get started?
 Visit PLAYBILLder.com!